jenho-webdev/E_R_M/README.md

 Current version: V2.0

-Functions available in current version:
+Functions available in the current version:

 ```list
 VIEW ALL DEPARTMENTS